rochellew/CSCI-1250-F21-Code-Examples/Using Classes & Objects/README.md

 Random rand = new Random();
 ```

-Let's say we wanted to generate a random percentage from 0 - 100%.
+Let's say we wanted to generate a random percentage from 0% &ndash; 100%.
 How would we go about doing that?
 Well, looking at the table above, we can see that the `nextDouble` method generates a value from 0.0 &ndash; 1.0.
 If we multiply that by 100, we'd have a random percentage!
 Below is a code example of how we would do that.

 ```java
 // import the Random class